I am seeking summary-level data for a specific trial or trials - can I request that the Data Holder conduct the analyses?

 Does the YODA Project provide any technical or statistical support?

 The YODA Project does not provide any technical or statistical support.
 For analytical support, the YODA Project can facilitate contact between Data Users and Data Holders, if consultation is desired on the part of the Data User and sufficient resources are available on the part of the Data Holder.
-To learn more about the secure data sharing platform, please consider the following resources:

 Will the Data Holder know the identity of requestors?